Cats and boxes – it’s a match made in feline heaven. But have you ever wondered why they’re so obsessed with these cardboard hideaways?

 Boxes trigger a cat’s hunting instincts, providing an ideal setting for imaginary hunts.
 The box acts as a base, allowing cats to hide and wait for the perfect moment to pounce, just as they would in the wild.

 This behavior is deeply rooted in their nature.
 Even the most domesticated cat retains some wild instincts, such as stalking and ambushing.
+A box provides a safe way to express these instincts without real prey.

 11. Resourcefulness